Larry Hause Personal Brochure

 As an attorney, Larry understands the legal rights and responsibilities of owners, directors and managers; the tax consequences of changing ownership; and the numerous ways properties can be held and allocated to protect the business and resolve differences among owners.

-Be Prepared: Planning for a Sudden Death in Business
+Be Prepared: Planning for Sudden Death in Business by Larry D. Hause

 The random stabbing death of Todd Bachman, chairman and CEO of Bachman’s Inc., during a visit to the Beijing Olympics shocked those who knew him and the venerable Minneapolis-based floral and garden center.
 Amidst grieving, the family-owned business turned its attention to an issue that inevitably rises when a key executive dies suddenly and unexpectedly: leadership succession.